-Video/Image Cues are only available with SCS Standard and higher license levels.
+Video/Image Cues are available with SCS Standard and higher license levels.
+Video Capture is only available with SCS Professional and higher license levels.

 Adding a new Video/Image Cue or Sub-Cue

 On selecting the toolbar button or option to add a new Video/Image Cue or Sub-Cue, the action is as follows:

 •If no Video Capture device has been specified in Production Properties then a File Selector window will be opened to enable you to select the files for the cue.
 Note that you can select multiple files in the File Selector window.
 If you select multiple files then you will be asked if you want to create a separate video/image cue for each selected file, or a single video/image cue containing all the selected files.
 The order of the selected files will probably be the order in which the files are displayed in the file selector, but unfortunately we cannot guarantee the order.
 If you wish, you can re-order the files (or cues) after you have created the cue(s).

 •If a Video Capture device has been specified in Production Properties then SCS doesn't initially know if you want to select a file or a video capture device (eg a video camera).
 So the screen is displayed without a file having been selected.
 By default the first combo box in the detail panel will show Video/Image File, and to select a file you just need to click on the Browse (...) button to select the required file.
 To select a video capture device, click on the combo box and select Video Capture, and then select the required Video Capture Device.

 Tip: If you do not yet have the video or image file you want to use for the cue then you can create a Place Holder for the Video/Image cue.
 To do this, simply select Cancel in the File Selector, and you will be asked if you want to create a Place Holder, so just click Yes.
 This will create an Video/Image Cue which can be 'played' just like any other video/image cue, but will, of course, immediately complete as there is no file selected and the duration of the cue is 0.000 seconds.